Double-click here to change image

 Through out the Pacific Islands every part of the coconut is used for daily life.
 The coconut leaf is used for roofing and side screens on traditional housing and woven coconut leaves are used to carry or serve food.
 The timber is used for housing and canoe building.
 While the coconut shells have been used for centuries to carry water or store coconut oil.

 The Banabans also gather the sap from the new fonts at the top of the tree.
 This is a traditional skill known as 'koro karewa' (or gathering coconut toddy) which has been passed down to the men over the centuries.
 This sweet sap takes about 2-3 days to be extracted and if boiled will turn into a lovely thick golden sweet syrup similar to maple syrup.
-This syrup is called 'ka maimai' and is used as a natural sweetener or mixed with water to make a lovely sweet drink.
-While we in the western world have developed a taste for sugary sweet soft drinks, in the island’s 'Kaimaimao' is nature’s own soft drink.

 If the fresh sap from the spats is not boiled within 24 hours the liquid will quickly ferment into what is referred to as ‘coconut toddy’ which is the island's local alcoholic beverage like beer.